Bruary/staff-scheduling/README.md

 **Note: Make sure Docker Desktop app is running in the background before continuing**

-After this, spin up the containers using:
+After this, open the repo using VSCode and on the root directory spin up the containers using:
 ```
 docker-compose up
 ```